DripEmail/drip-ruby/README.md

 #### Orders

+**Note:** The beta purchases endpoint has been deprecated and its methods have been removed from the gem except `create_purchase`, which now sends requests to the Order creation endpoint [here](https://developer.drip.com/#orders)

 | Actions                    | Methods                                              |
 | :------------------------- | :--------------------------------------------------- |
 | Create or update an order  | `#create_or_update_order(email, options = {})`       |